patriciamcphee/aboutme/_docs/kb-article-samples.md

 4. Click **Set**.

 ##### Permissions issues
-For the Citrix Receiver to function properly, the user requires **Full** permission on the following registry key:
+For the Citrix Receiver to function correctly, the user requires **Full** permission on the following registry key:

    HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSLicensing